 For example, adjusting to living together in the same house, your new name change, sharing household responsibilities, combining finances, etc. can be a challenging time for couples.

 If you are having difficulty adjusting to married life, read some of the articles here.

-You can’t have a healthy marriage without trust.
+You can’t have a healthy marriage without trust and respect.

 8. Choose a theme for your family.

 A family theme is a vision for your marriage and family.

 9. Raising children is not easy!

 We recommend waiting at least one year to have kids.
 This will give you both enough time to adjust to married life while creating your new routines.